passwordless-id/www/index.md

 ### Is my fingerprint/face sent to the server?

 **No.** Your fingerprint, face or other biometrics never leaves your device.
-The biometric verification is a local security constraint to create and access so-called "passkeys" on your device.
+The biometric verification is a security constraint that occurs locally on your device to create and access security keys (similar to large random passwords).

 ### How does it work exactly?